 STRENGTHENING WASHINGTON’S THREE LARGEST NATIONAL PARKS

-The beauty of Mount Rainier, North Cascades and Olympic National Parks is staggering.
-Sadly, these treasured lands are woefully underfunded.
+Sadly, Mount Rainier, North Cascades, and Olympic National Parks are woefully underfunded.
 Your support fills the critical gaps.
-Together with support from other individuals, families, foundations and corporations, we make a real and impressive impact.
-Thanks to many, that impact is growing.
-As the national park system approaches its 100th anniversary, be a part of the growing and ongoing force for good for our iconic national parks.
+Together with donations from other individuals, families, foundations, and corporations, we make a real and impressive impact.
+Be a part of the growing and ongoing force for good for our iconic national parks.
 These parks are yours!

 The first trip I ever took was a marvelous one, a climb of Mount Deception, which is the second-highest mountain in the Olympics.
 I was hooked from that point on.
 Because you get to the top of the mountain, and all I saw were all these other mountains to climb.